fmiotello/fm-icebreaker/README.md

 <p>
   <img src="https://user-images.githubusercontent.com/17434626/94364364-fe02fd00-00c8-11eb-8f21-d9c90f57e47f.png" width="35%"//>
 </p>

+An output envelope controls the overall amplitude time evolution of the sound.
+Along with this, some other parameters in this module allow to further modify the output timber of the synth:

 * RTO: Changes the ratio of the frequency of the operator A with respect to the fundamental
 * ATK: Changes the attack of the output envelope